l33tname/blog/_posts/2014-04-19-Mount-Nexus-5-on-Fedora.md

 layout: post
 ---

 I connect my phone with my laptop.
-And surprise it don't work.
+And surprise it doesn't work.

-So I google around and base on this: http://tacticalvim.wordpress.com/2012/12/08/mounting-nexus-4-via-mtp-in-fedora-17/ I found a solution. (at least for Fedora 20 and Nexus 5 with MTP).
+So I google around and based on this: http://tacticalvim.wordpress.com/2012/12/08/mounting-nexus-4-via-mtp-in-fedora-17/ I found a solution. (at least for Fedora 20 and Nexus 5 with MTP).

 Install libs: